Fariha-1999/Fine-Tuning-LLaMA-3.1-8B-Instruct-on-Bengali-Empathetic-Conversations/README.md

 - Addition of reflective prefixes for empathetic tone

 - Full-sequence tokenization (max_length=1024 on the code I also tried 2048 token and full sequence also .
 It worked but all time after half of the training sample cuda memeory runned out i didnt find the exact cause)
+- I took 4000 sample at first after half sample training like 2000 sample gpu runned out.
+Then i reduce the sample  number but ti sayed the same . after half of the sample training spu runned out

 - Fine-tuning LLaMA 3.1-8B-Instruct using QLoRA (4-bit quantized LoRA) for efficient training on Kaggle free GPU